AI Evaluation Should Require Standardized Item-Level Data Releases

 ~ An item's statistical characteristics such as difficulty and discrimination are routinely examined in psychometric test development for quality assurance.
-We conduct a Classical Test Theory (CTT) analysis of item characteristics from (1) 66 pre-Nov.
-2023 models on 567 items in \texttt{MMLU} \citep{hendrycks2021measuring} and (2) 72 post–June 2024 models on 1,000 items in \texttt{MMLU-Pro} \citep{wang2024mmlupro}. \texttt{MMLU-Pro} \citep{wang2024mmlupro} was introduced as an enhanced variant of \texttt{MMLU} intended to increase difficulty and reduce noise via additional distractors, more careful item curation, and expert item review.
+We conduct a CTT analysis of item characteristics from (1) 66 pre-Nov.
+2023 models on 567 items in \textsc{MMLU} \citep{hendrycks2021measuring} and (2) 72 post–June 2024 models on 1,000 items in \textsc{MMLU-Pro} \citep{wang2024mmlupro}. \textsc{MMLU-Pro} \citep{wang2024mmlupro} is an enhanced variant of \textsc{MMLU} intended to increase difficulty and reduce noise via additional distractors, more careful item curation, and expert item review.
 CTT item analysis provides an empirical way to evaluate these design claims.

-For the $i$-th item in a benchmark, the item difficulty ($p_i$) can be estimated as~\citep{gulliksen1950theory} the proportion of the maximum score achieved on the item averaged across models; a larger $p_i$ indicates an easier item.
-The item discrimination ($r_i$) is measured by the Pearson correlation between the item score and the rest-total score (i.e., sum score on all items except $i$) across all measured models ~\citep{Henrysson_1963}.
+For the $i$-th item in a benchmark, the \textit{Item Difficulty Index} ($p_i$) can be estimated as~\citep{gulliksen1950theory} the proportion of the maximum score achieved on the item averaged across models; a larger $p_i$ indicates an easier item.
+The \textit{Item Discrimination} ($r_i$) is measured by the Pearson correlation between the item score and the \textit{Rest-Total Score} ($s^\text{rest}_i$, sum score on all items except $i$) across all measured models~\citep{Henrysson_1963}.
 Higher $r_i$ indicates that item $i$ can well-differentiate models with strong vs. weak overall performance on the benchmark, whereas negative or near-zero $r_i$ suggests a potentially problematic item.